Infinite-dimensional manifolds as ringed spaces: Introduction

 The functored space approach obviously adds a supplementary ``technical layer", which can be felt already when defining the local models for Banach analytic spaces (as functored spaces).
 Thus, unless the recourse to functored spaces is absolutely necessary, it is preferable to deal with the more traditional setting of ringed spaces, i.e. to associate only a single structure sheaf instead of a sheaf-valued functor to each space.
 We are thus lead to the question whether the insufficiency of the sheaf of scalar-valued functions pointed out by Douady (and the related pathologies) appears also in the non-singular setting of infinite-dimensional smooth manifolds.\\

 In this paper, we address this question by observing that the obstruction to define infinite-dimensional manifolds as ringed spaces boils down to the failure of a {\it scalarwise smooth} map between open sets of locally convex spaces to be smooth.
-More precisely, given two locally convex spaces $E$ and $F$, and given an open subset $U$ of $E$, we adopt a standard notion of smoothness for maps $\Phi:U\longrightarrow F$ ({\it cf.} Definition \ref{BHMN}), following Bastiani, Hamilton, Milnor, Neeb, ...
+More precisely, given two locally convex spaces $E$ and $F$, and given an open subset $U$ of $E$, we use a standard notion of smoothness for maps $\Phi:U\longrightarrow F$ ({\it cf.} Definition \ref{BHMN}), going back at least to Bastiani and adopted notably by Hamilton, Milnor and Neeb.
 Then, a map $\Phi$ is said to be {\it scalarwise smooth} if the function $f\circ\Phi:U\longrightarrow\mathbb{R}$ is smooth for every smooth function $f:F\longrightarrow \mathbb{R}$.
 The chain rule implies clearly that smooth maps are scalarwise smooth.
 The converse is easily seen to be true in finite dimensions (just take the linear forms $e_i^*$ dual to a basis $\{e_i \;;\, 1\leq i \leq \hbox{dim}\,F\}$).
 In infinite dimensions, the converse is non-trivial.
-In the first main result of this paper (Theorem \ref{scalarwise smoothness implies smoothness}), we prove that it is true whenever $F$ is Mackey-complete and the Mackey-closure topology on $E$ coincides with the given topology (the necessary definitions will be recalled throughout the paper, but let us already note that the assumption on $E$ corresponds to a large class of locally convex spaces which contains Fr\'echet spaces and duals of Fr\'echet-Schwartz spaces, and that every complete locally convex space is Mackey-complete).
-In the second main result of the paper (Theorem \ref{smooth equals ringed morphism} and Corollary \ref{manifolds = structure sheaf-smooth manifolds}), we show that for infinite-dimensional manifolds modeled on locally convex spaces $E$ satisfying the assumptions of Theorem \ref{scalarwise smoothness implies smoothness}, the definition via charts and atlases is equivalent to the definition via ringed spaces.
-Finally, we complete our comparison of the various definitions of infinite-dimensional manifolds by showing that the definition via charts and atlases is equivalent to the one based on functored spaces.\\
+Our first main result is to prove it for large classes of locally convex spaces ({\it cf.} Theorem \ref{scalarwise smoothness implies smoothness} in the body of the article.)\\